 Annual Early Music America Directory of Members

-As a member of EMA, you'll be listed within, and receive a personal copy of, our annual Directory of Members, a veritable "Who's Who" in North America's early music scene.
+As a member of EMA, you'll be listed within our annual Directory of Members, a veritable "Who's Who" in North America's early music scene.